yhwang/prestodb.github.io/website/blog/resource-group.md

 are the details of each item.
 The `Timeline` section presents the historical statistics within 5 minutes.
 At the very bottom, it lists current running queries if any.

-The `Resource Groups` page provides an easier way to monitor and check the resource usage in different resource groups on the cluster.
-You can know how many resources are used or any queuing queries in a resource group.
-Then use this information to adjust the resource group configuration if needed and prevent resource exhaustion, meanwhile, preserve enough resources for critical users or groups.
+The `Resource Groups` page offers a more convenient way to monitor and verify the resource utilization across various resource groups on the cluster.
+You can easily determine the number of resources being used or the number of queuing queries in a specific resource group.
+Based on this information, you can make necessary adjustments to the resource group configuration to prevent resource exhaustion while ensuring that sufficient resources are allocated for critical users or groups.

 Be sure to check out the [documentation](https://prestodb.io/docs/current/admin/resource-groups.html) of the resource group, set up file-based or database-based resource management, and use the `RESOURCE GROUPS` page to monitor the resource usage.